Interior Fraser Steelhead

 Publication date: July 31, 2020

-Steelhead are an anadromous form of the rainbow trout, meaning, they spend their juvenile life in freshwater (1-4 years) and then migrate to the ocean for 2-4 years and then return to their home streams to spawn.
+Steelhead are an anadromous form of the rainbow trout.
+This means they spend their juvenile life in freshwater (1-4 years) and then migrate to the ocean for 2-4 years before returning to their home streams to spawn.
 Steelhead are unique among the Pacific salmon in that they have the ability to spawn more than once (called iteroparity).

 Steelhead (Oncorhynchus mykiss)